FarronF/limerick-council-meetings/meetings/2021/12/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd November 2021.md

 NOTICES OF MOTION

-15. Notice of Motion submitted by Councillor L. Galvin--- 13
+15. Notice of Motion submitted by Councillor L. Galvin
+---
+13

 ***I will move at the next Meeting that this district review/reduce our speed limits on all our***